Cosmetic Products Regulation and Compliance

 Engel Hellyer & Partners have for nearly 40 years used their knowledge and experience in the regulatory compliance reviews of literately thousands of cosmetic products and their formulations, packaging and claims per year.

-- Registration with NICNAS of Companies importing or manufacturing in Australia cosmetics with NICNAS.
-NICNAS will be rebranded 1 July 2020 as the Australian Industrial Chemicals Introduction Scheme (AICIS).
+- Registration with AICIS (formerly NICNAS) of Companies importing or manufacturing in Australia.
+NICNAS was rebranded 1 July 2020 as the Australian Industrial Chemicals Introduction Scheme (AICIS).

-- All ingredients in cosmetic products have to be on an Inventory currently known as the Australian Inventory of Chemical Substances.
-If they are not then there are six streams of introduction that will apply from 1 July 2020.
+- All ingredients in cosmetic products have to be on an Inventory currently known as the Australian Inventory of Industrial Chemicals (AIICs) (formerly known as the Australian Inventory of Chemical Substances (AICS).
+If they are not then there are six streams of introduction that apply from 1 July 2020.
 The three key streams are exempted introductions, reported introductions and assessed introductions.
 Compliance and reporting to AICIS will be required before import from overseas or before manufacture in Australia.

 - Confidential review of advertising claims and their substantiation.
 The primary requirements are that cosmetic product claims must not be deceptive or misleading under the Australian Consumer Law or be therapeutic claims under definitions as issued by the Therapeutic Goods Administration (TGA).

 - Also under TGA is an additional compliance item for some products and for some ingredients.
 Some cosmetic ingredients or cosmetics products may be restricted or may not be allowed in cosmetics according to the Poisons Standard (also called the Standard for the Uniform Scheduling of Medicines and Poisons (SUSMP).
 The Poisons Standard is up dated four times a year.